Updated June 3, 2023

 Wartime allusion is prevalent in other of Awaken’s ministries, such as Emerge, the church’s men’s conference, where men dressed in paramilitary garb brandish guns and swords while simulating hostage takeovers.

 Awaken’s doctrine has drawn criticism not just from outside the church, but within it as well.

-“The one thing you don’t hear (Matthesius) preach about is the common, historical Christian doctrine of living a life of humble service to God and to your neighbor,” said Pastor Chris Rosebrough, pastor of Kongsvinger Lutheran Church near Oslo, Norway, whose podcast has amassed a global following.
+“The one thing you don’t hear (Matthesius) preach about is the common, historical Christian doctrine of living a life of humble service to God and to your neighbor,” said Pastor Chris Rosebrough, pastor of Kongsvinger Lutheran Church in Oslo, Minnesota, whose podcast has amassed a global following.
 “With them, it’s all about power, influence, affluence, discovering your purpose, hearing the voice of God and going and conquering.

 “The doctrines that they’re teaching have nothing to do with the biblical doctrines at all, and their complete twisting of Scripture, that’s not the message of Christianity at all,” Rosebrough continued.
 “Rather than come with armies to conquer, Jesus laid down his life for the purpose of saving people.”

 Rosebrough urged Coronadans to stay vigilant in fighting against Awaken in a video he published in February.